 A properly working and correctly installed air condition helps keep your home/office comfortable even when temperatures are hitting record highs outside.

-However, the hot summer weather may be too much for the AC system, forcing it to work a little harder (and use more electricity) to keep your home/office cool.
+However, the hot weather may be too much for the AC system, forcing it to work a little harder (and use more electricity) to keep your home/office cool.
 Left unchecked, energy bills from running the AC can soar through the roof.
 You, however, don’t have to switch the AC off to keep the bills manageable.

 Outlined below are a few simple yet effective tips that can help save electricity in your air conditioning.

 1. Invest in a smart thermostat and set the proper temperature (24°C)

 Investing in an intelligent thermostat and selecting the correct room temperature (24 degrees instead of 18) can save you lots of energy in the long run.

 The smart thermostat can be programmed to turn the AC ON or OFF depending on if someone is home or is already cool enough.
 This also reduces the chances of leaving the AC on, especially when no one is home.